Exercise - Driving School

 What validations did you add to the

-method?
-Did you check theminimum_lessons_remaining()
+set_exam_datemethod?
+Did you check theminimum_lessons_remaining()and thepassed_eye_testfield?

 Exercise 3: Student lists; after completing Session 4